vmware/terraform-provider-nsxt/README.md

 - Terraform 0.10.x - [Terraform installation instructions](https://www.terraform.io/intro/getting-started/install.html)

+Make sure that both terraform and go are in your path so they can be executed.
+To check versions of each you can run the following:

+    go version

+    terraform version

 # Installation

 These commands will allow you to install the NSX Terraform provider: